Panoxen, 50 mg+500 mg 20 pcs

 Diclofenac

-Symptoms: vomiting, gastrointestinal bleeding, epigastric pain, diarrhea, dizziness, tinnitus, lethargy, seizures; rarely – increased BP, acute renal failure, hepatotoxic effect, respiratory depression, coma.
+Symptoms: vomiting, bleeding from the gastrointestinal tract, epigastric pain, diarrhea, dizziness, tinnitus, lethargy, convulsions; rarely – increased blood pressure, acute renal failure, hepatotoxic effect, respiratory depression, coma.

-Treatment: gastric lavage, activated charcoal, symptomatic therapy aimed at elimination of BP increase, renal dysfunction, seizures, gastrointestinal irritation, respiratory depression.
-Forced diuresis and hemodialysis are ineffective (due to high degree of binding to plasma proteins and intense metabolism).
+Treatment: gastric lavage, activated charcoal, symptomatic therapy aimed at eliminating increased blood pressure, renal dysfunction, convulsions, gastrointestinal irritation, respiratory depression.
+Forced diuresis and hemodialysis are ineffective (due to the high degree of binding to plasma proteins and intensive metabolism).

 Paracetamol

-Symptoms: during the first 24 hours after ingestion – pale skin, nausea, vomiting, anorexia, abdominal pain; impaired glucose metabolism, metabolic acidosis.
-Symptoms of hepatic dysfunction may appear 12-48 hours after overdose.
-In severe overdose – hepatic failure with progressive encephalopathy, coma, death; acute renal failure with tubular necrosis (including in the absence of severe liver damage); arrhythmia, pancreatitis.
-Hepatotoxic effect in adults occurs when taking 4 g or more.
+Symptoms: during the first 24 hours after administration – pallor of the skin, nausea, vomiting, anorexia, abdominal pain; impaired glucose metabolism, metabolic acidosis.
+Symptoms of liver dysfunction may appear 12-48 hours after an overdose.
+In case of severe overdose – liver failure with progressive encephalopathy, coma, death; acute renal failure with tubular necrosis (including in the absence of severe liver damage); arrhythmia, pancreatitis.
+The hepatotoxic effect in adults occurs when taking 4 g or more.

-Treatment: administration of SH-group donators and precursor of glutathione synthesis – methionine within 8-9 hours after overdose and acetylcysteine – within 8 hours.
-The need for additional therapeutic measures (further administration of methionine, intravenous injection of acetylcysteine) is determined depending on the concentration of paracetamol in the blood, as well as on the time elapsed after its administration.
+Treatment: administration of SH-group donors and the precursor of glutathione synthesis – methionine within 8-9 hours after an overdose and acetylcysteine - within 8 hours.
+The need for additional therapeutic measures (further administration of methionine, intravenous administration of acetylcysteine) is determined depending on the concentration of paracetamol in the blood, as well as the time elapsed after its administration.

 ---|---|